 The fig tree is native to temperate regions of Asia Minor or Turkey, and today, grown as an important fruit of commerce in the eastern Mediterranean climates, US, and Spain.
 It is also cultivated as a fruit tree in the home gardens in many other regions as well.
 During each season, fig produces several hundreds of pear-shaped fruits twice a year, which vary in size, and color depending on the variety.

-Several cultivars of fig exist; some of the popular varieties commonly grown in the USA are Brown Turkey, Conadria, Kadota, and Black mission.
-However, since the wasp do not exist in the North America, most of these fruits develop by parthenogenesis (without pollination) and therefore, do not possess true seeds.
+Several cultivars of fig exist; some of the traditional varieties commonly grown in the USA are Brown Turkey, Conadria, Kadota, and Black mission.
+However, since the wasp does not exist in the North America, most of these fruits develop by parthenogenesis (without pollination) and therefore, do not possess "true" seeds.

 Fig fruit is low in calories.
 100 g fresh fruits carry only 74 calories.
 However, they contain health benefiting soluble dietary fiber, minerals, vitamins, and pigment antioxidants that contribute immensely towards optimum health and wellness.

 Dried figs are an excellent source of minerals, vitamins and antioxidants.
 In fact, dried figs possess higher concentrations of energy, minerals, and vitamins.
 100 g dried figs provide 249 calories.

-Fresh figs, especially black mission, are good in poly-phenolic flavonoid anti-oxidants such as carotenes, lutein, tannins, chlorogenic acid...etc.
-Their anti-oxidant value is comparable to that of apples at 3200 umol/100 g (Trolex equivalents).
+Fresh figs, especially black mission, contain polyphenolic flavonoid antioxidants such as carotenes, lutein, tannins, chlorogenic acid, etc. Their antioxidant value is comparable to that of apples at 3200 umol/100 g (Trolox equivalents).

 Additionally, fresh figs contain adequate levels of some of the anti-oxidant vitamins such as vitamin-A, E, and K. Altogether these phytochemical compounds in fig fruit help scavenge harmful oxygen-derived free radicals from the human body and thereby protect us from cancers, diabetes, degenerative diseases, and infections.

 Furthermore, research studies suggest that chlorogenic acid in the figs help lower blood sugar levels and control blood glucose levels in type-II diabetes mellitus (adult-onset) condition.

-Fresh, as well as dried figs contain good levels of B-complex group of vitamins such as niacin, pyridoxine, folates, and pantothenic acid.
+Fresh, as well as dried figs, contain healthy levels of a B-complex group of vitamins such as niacin, pyridoxine, folates, and pantothenic acid.
 These vitamins function as co-factors for metabolism of carbohydrates, proteins, and fats.